A new ripplon branch in He II: Equations and boundary conditions

-The equation (\ref{EQP}) is supplemented by the boundary condition at the free surface.
-The pressure at the surface with surface tension $\sigma$, must include the Laplace term, which for small deviations of the surface from equilibrium is
+The equation (\ref{EQP}) is supplemented by the boundary condition on the free surface.
+The pressure at the surface with surface tension $\sigma$ is the Laplace pressure $P_{L}\!=\!\sigma/R$, where $R$ is the surface curvature radius.
+For small deviations of the surface from equilibrium position this can be rewritten as